reemo3dp/reemo3dp.github.io/docs/devices/Mellow-Fly-Gemini-V3/index.md

 ## Important Notes

 - The `IC3` responsible for providing 5V power is a `XL1509-5V`, which are usually rated at less than 2A current.
-That 5V rail will provide power to all USB devices and all 5V ports on the MCU (neopixels, endstops, probes) plus the MCU and the host itself.
+That 5V rail will provide power to all exposed 5V ports on the MCU such as neopixels, endstops and probes (MCU and USB are powered by a different step-down converter).
 A single neopixel uses up to `60mA`, two matchsticks + the 8 bed pixel might draw up to `1.68A`.
 Consider not running them at full brightness.
 - Do not flip the switch to power off the system.
 Read [Powering off](./powering_off.md)